akeneo/pim-docs/cookbook/catalog_structure/how_to_add_a_custom_unit_of_measure.rst

 How to add a custom unit of measure
 ===================================

-If Akeneo PIM didn´t provide all the measures you need, you can easily add a custom unit of measure on an existing family.
+If Akeneo PIM didn´t provide all the measures you need, you can easily add a custom unit of measure to an existing measure family.

-The custom measures are configured by a ``Resources/config/measure.yml`` file.
+The custom measures are configured in a ``Resources/config/measure.yml`` file.
-This Yaml file could be in every custom bundle registered by the AppKernel.php and will be processed for the Akeneo MeasureBundle.
+This Yaml file could be in every custom bundle registered by the AppKernel.php and will be processed by the Akeneo MeasureBundle.

-In this example we will add the MICROMETER unit to the length measure family in a own MyMeasure Bundle.
+In this example we will add the MICROMETER unit to the length measure family in a custom MyMeasure Bundle.

 Create our Bundle
 -----------------